If you like to spend money on services and goods, then a deal aggregator can be a great tool.

 - RetailMeNot offers sale items, promo codes, cash back offers, and gift card deals from popular national stores and brands.

 - TechBargains has deals on all sorts of items, but particularly for tech products, including computers, phones, cameras, TVs, and other electronics.

-The following are not strictly deal aggregators but they are based in Seattle and do offer incredible deals.
+The following are not strictly deal aggregators but they are Seattle companies that offer incredible deals:

 - Amazon Today’s Deals offers deeply discounted daily deals from the Amazon online marketplace, which is an aggregate of many, many large and small retailers.